temeritystudios/wp-bitly/README.txt

 == Description ==

-WP Bitly is one of the quickest and easiest plugins you'll deal with this year.
+WP Bitly is a plugin you'll remember for how easy it was to install and configure.
 Even [WPBeginner](http://www.wpbeginner.com/blueprint/wp-bitly/) uses it!

 Provide WP Bitly with an authorization token (automatically generated for you by Bitly), tell it which post types you'd like to generate shortlinks for, and forget about it!
 WP Bitly does the rest for you.